UKCloud/documentation/articles/vmware/vmw-how-ps-export-edge-data.md

    You can drill down further into the object's properties to retrieve more details.
 For example, using `$Config.firewall[0].source`, you can examine the source of the first retrieved firewall rule.

 9. Data such as source addresses is presented as objects in objects, so if you want to export the data to a CSV, we recommend first using code like that shown below to extract these values and present them at the top level.
+You could add these functions to your previously created `.psm1` file and import them as before.

    ```none
    function Get-FirewallDetails ($config)